 Coat Color And Grooming

-As the Biewer Terrier are descendants of the Yorkshire Terrier, their coats might be similar, but their colorization will different.
-Biewer Terriers have a piebald colorization and these dogs typically exhibit white or blueish-white broken coloring on the body with white hair on the chest, legs, and belly.
-The face is typically black and tan with symmetrical coloring.
+As the Biewer Terrier are descendants of the Yorkshire Terrier, their coats might be similar, but their coat colors will have differences.
+Biewer Terriers have a piebald colorization, meaning they have irregular patches of colors.
+Usually their coloring includes white or blueish-white patches over white fur on their chests, legs, and undersides.
+Their faces usually have black and tan coloring.

 These pups typically have long coats though you can also choose to shorten the coat to reduce the need for daily brushing.
 The Biewer Terrier is also considered hypoallergenic.
 Because of their small size and soft coat, they are quite easy to groom.
 If you decide to keep their coat long, daily brushing is required.